Skip to main content

 Who can apply

-This grant category is available to nonprofits; businesses are not eligible.
+• This grant category is available to nonprofits including but not limited to food pantries, food banks, community or faith-based organizations, and food recovery services; businesses are not eligible.

 Eligible projects

-• Projects must reduce food waste generated or disposed of in Alameda County.
+• Projects must reduce food waste generated or disposed of in Alameda County by recovering and/or redistributing surplus edible food.

-• Cold storage equipment purchased to increase acceptance of perishable foods and minimize food loss must be energy star rated or energy efficient as defined by the California Department of Energy.
-Download our Food Donation Cold Storage Refrigeration Specification Guide.
+• If project includes the purchase of cold storage equipment for the purpose of increasing acceptance of perishable foods and minimizing food loss, it must be Energy Star rated or energy efficient as defined by the California Department of Energy.
+View our Food Donation Cold Storage Refrigeration Specification Guide.

 Funding amounts